wtsi-hgi/beamer-scaffold/README.md

 TARGET=foobar make
 ```

-`make` will do two compilation passes, as that's usually enough for
+`make` will do several compilation passes: LaTeX, BibTeX, then two more
+LaTeX.
+This is usually enough to generate the desired output, but should
-LaTeX, but these are basically hardcoded into the output rule.
-This
+you need to alter this, these are basically hardcoded into the output
-could probably be done a lot better, but this is way is much easier!
+rule, so you can change it there.
+(This could probably be done a lot
+better, but this way is much easier!)

 ## `slide` Environment